Advising at Alderson Broaddus

 Obtaining a Social Security Number

-You will need to go in person to one of the two Social Security Offices within a short drive of Alderson Broaddus:
+If you do need a US Social Security number, you will need to go in person to one of the two Social Security Offices within a short drive of Alderson Broaddus:

 - Elkins: Elkins Federal Building, 300 Third Street, Suite 325, Elkins, WV (877)828-1693.
 They are open daily from 9am-4pm.
 This office closes at noon on Wednesdays.
 They are also closed Saturday, Sunday, and all federal holidays.